 - The average life is 12 years, but they can live up to 18 years if they live in zoos.

 - They sleep in tree holes that are not far away from the place where they can find food.

-- This specie is not endangered, but is included in the list of the species that require special attention.
+- This species is not endangered but is included in the list of the species that require special attention.

-- These are known with many different and interesting names including little lion and the dwarf monkey.
+- These are known with many different and unusual names including little lion and the small monkey.